matheusjost/betting-api/README.md

 ## CONTRIBUTION
 I'm still learning Golang basics so feel free to help me or give any advice!
 You can fork the repository and make a pull request!

+## ACKNOWLEDGMENTS
+Special thanks to @_ttemporin.
+This API was made inspired over his videos!